Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | *Martial*
     | *Flavor prefix: "Subsumed"*

-    *Typically only available to creatures partially altered by the Apitekt.*
+    *Typically only available to creatures partially altered by the Apitekt, such as amalgams.*

     Heavily inspired by the Path of Monsters from Shards of Chaos.
 TBD